 Psyren is a sci-fi, supernatural series by Toshiaki Iwashiro that—when it comes to shonen—is relatively underrated.
 The story follows high schooler Ageha Yoshina as he dives into the fabled world of Psyren to save his fellow classmate Sakurako Amamiya.
 What unravels from there is a high-stakes death game that pits Ageha and his friends against the monsters of Psyren, the “Taboo”.
 Everything is not as it initially seems though and there are plenty of twists along the way.

 Psyren is great because it constantly keeps you guessing.
 Once I started reading the series, I couldn’t put it down because each volume left you with huge cliffhangers.
-Like many other shonen, this series has exciting battle sequences and a great cast of characters, but it stands apart thanks to the mystery, thriller and sci-fi aspects of the story.
+Like much other shonen, this series has exciting battle sequences and a great cast of characters, but it stands apart thanks to the mystery, thriller, and sci-fi aspects of the story.

 Psyren is frequently compared with another series on this list, Gantz, and while I get the similarities, these series really only share a general premise.
 If you’re looking to get into a shonen series that doesn’t have long drawn-out training arcs or pacing issues, Psyren is right up your alley.
 You can read the series in the Viz app or it can be collected physically via the 16 volumes released by Viz!

 Hinamatsuri by Masao Ohtake